OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Receiving Files

-In order to test the receiving part you can:
+After performing the static analysis you would know which *document types that the app can open* and *if it declares any custom document types* and (part of) the methods involved.
+You can use this now to test the receiving part by:

-- send a file that will trigger the "Open with..." dialogue (via AirDrop or e-mail) or *share* a file with the app from another app
+- sending a file that will trigger the "Open with..." dialogue (via AirDrop or e-mail) or *share* a file with the app from another app
-- hook `application:openURL:options:` and any other methods that we have identified in a previous static analysis
+- hooking `application:openURL:options:` and any other methods that we have identified in a previous static analysis
-- observe the app behaviour
+- observing the app behaviour
-- in addition, we could send specific malformed files and/or use a fuzzing technique
+- in addition, you could send specific malformed files and/or use a fuzzing technique

-To illustrate this with an example we have chosen an actual file manager app that we will call here "SomeFileManager" and its Bundle-ID `com.some.filemanager`.
-We do the following:
+To illustrate this with an example we have chosen the same real-world file manager app from the static analysis section and do the following:

 1. send a PDF file from our MacBook via Airdrop
 2. the "AirDrop" popup appears
 3. if we accept, as there is no default app that will open the file, it switches to the "Open with..." popup
-4. we can select the app that will open our file
-5. the next screenshot shows this (we have modified the display name using Frida to conceal the app's real name):
+4. we can select the app that will open our file.
+The next screenshot shows this (we have modified the display name using Frida to conceal the app's real name):
     ![AirDrop Open With Dialog](Images/Chapters/0x06h/airdrop_openwith.png)

-6. After selecting "SomeFileManager" we can see the following:
+5. After selecting "SomeFileManager" we can see the following:
     ```javascript
     (0x1c4077000)  -[AppDelegate application:openURL:options:]
     application: <UIApplication: 0x101c00950>
-    openURL: file:///var/mobile/Library/Application%20Support/Containers/com.some.filemanager/Documents/Inbox/OWASP_MASVS.pdf
+    openURL: file:///var/mobile/Library/Application%20Support
+                        /Containers/com.some.filemanager/Documents/Inbox/OWASP_MASVS.pdf
     options: {
         UIApplicationOpenURLOptionsAnnotationKey =     {
             LSMoveDocumentOnOpen = 1;
         };
         UIApplicationOpenURLOptionsOpenInPlaceKey = 0;
         UIApplicationOpenURLOptionsSourceApplicationKey = "com.apple.sharingd";
-        "_UIApplicationOpenURLOptionsSourceProcessHandleKey" = "<FBSProcessHandle: 0x1c3a63140; sharingd:605; valid: YES>";
+        "_UIApplicationOpenURLOptionsSourceProcessHandleKey" = "<FBSProcessHandle: 0x1c3a63140;
+                                                                    sharingd:605; valid: YES>";
     }
     0x18c7930d8 UIKit!__58-[UIApplication _applicationOpenURLAction:payload:origin:]_block_invoke
     ...